-20 17 CFR 240.17Ad-25(h).
+&lt;sup>20 17 CFR 240.17Ad-25(j).

-OCC already maintains risk and nominating committees of the Board, fitness standards for directors, and written procedures for directors to identify and disclose conflicts of interest.
-However, to implement a compliant approach with those requirements for which OCC believes changes will be necessary, OCC is proposing to revise its governance documents such that the documents set clear and transparent governance standards and provide a framework for compliance.
-OCC's proposed changes to its governance documents establish requirements that provide: (i) OCC's Board be comprised of a majority of independent directors; (ii) each Boardlevel committee that has delegated authority from the Board be comprised of a majority of independent directors; (iii) OCC's existing Risk Committee and GNC align with the related requirements in the SEC Governance Rules regarding the responsibilities and composition of the committees; (iv) OCC's Fitness Standards align with the related requirements in the SEC Governance Rules for directors; and (v) OCC's Board Charter and Third-Party Risk Management Framework incorporate the requirements in the SEC Governance Rules regarding review, approval, and monitoring of agreements with service providers for core services.
-OCC also plans to revise other internal policies and procedures to align with the remaining requirements in the SEC Governance Rules that include, among other things, the identification and analysis of directors for independence, and the management of risks from relationships with service providers for core services.23 OCC believes that the proposed changes will allow OCC to appropriately comply with the SEC Governance Rules by including the proposed provisions in OCC's governance documents.
+with the related requirements in the SEC Governance Rules for directors; and (v) OCC's Board Charter and Third-Party Risk Management Framework incorporate the requirements in the SEC Governance Rules regarding review, approval, and monitoring of agreements with service providers for core services.
+OCC also plans to revise other internal policies and procedures to align with the remaining requirements in the SEC Governance Rules that include, among other things, the identification and analysis of directors for independence, and the management of risks from relationships with service providers for core services.
+OCC believes that the proposed changes will allow OCC to appropriately comply with the SEC Governance Rules by including the proposed provisions in OCC's governance documents.